Wosarpy/Wosarpy.github.io/_posts/2026-07-20-Unity-facepunch-P2P-Multiplayer.md

 ## 2. Installation
 > Note: The official installation process, as written by the creators of Facepunch.Steamworks themselves, can be found [here](https://wiki.facepunch.com/steamworks/Installing_For_Unity).

+This section of the article will act as a detailed introduction for developers, who're unfamilar with installing and utilizing custom Unity Packages.
+The first step is installing the latest release of Facepunch.Steamworks, that can be found on their [official GitHub repository](https://github.com/Facepunch/Facepunch.Steamworks/releases).

 ## 3. Getting Started